mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

           **Docile**, cannot move.

 name:     Exhuming Sand
-text:     Summons a 2/1 Sand Dervish when its owner summons a minion from their hand.
+text:     Summons a 2⚔️/1❤️ Sand Dervish when its owner summons a minion from their hand.

 name:     Hallowed Ground
 text:     Restores 1❤️ to friendly minions and Generals standing on it at the end of the owner's turn

-name:     Justicar's Bastion
-text:     Equipment is **Invulnerable**
-          Provoke, +3❤️ and may move an aditional space.

 name:     Mana Etch
 text:     Reduce the manacost of all cards in your hand by 1.